Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 ns3.digitalocean.com

 DNS propagation takes up to 24 hours.
-However, in my testing it usually is faster.
-To validate the nameserver records are public, check the domain at https://whois.net/
+However, in my testing, it usually is faster.
+To validate the nameserver records are public, check the domain at who.is.

 Export the domain name